RaquelPB/Arquivos-CompaniLib/README.md

 >> cd backend

-*3 Instale as dependências do frontend:
+*3 Instale as dependências do backend:

 >> npm install